Do you want to buy a domain name that’s already been taken?

 Buying a domain name that is already taken can be expensive and may go wrong if you are not being careful.

 Note: Unlike other guides on the internet, this resource is based on our actual collective experience of buying premium domains.
-We have spent anywhere from few hundred to few million dollars in buying premium domains and established website businesses.
+We have spent anywhere from a few hundred to a few million dollars in buying premium domains and established website businesses.

 The Basics of Buying a Domain Name That’s Already Taken

 All websites need a domain name.
 It is your website’s address on the internet.
 See our beginner’s guide on how domain names work if you are not 100% sure what a domain name is.

 You can register a new domain name for around $10 – $15 from top domain registrars.
 Alternatively, you can even get a free domain name when you sign up with hosting companies like Bluehost, Dreamhost, and others.

 But what if the domain name you want is already taken?

 In that case, you have two options: come up with a different name or buy the one you want from its current owner.

 Buying a domain name from someone who has already registered it could be a great move for your business.